 We’re excited to announce the Daily Wildcat Innovation in Media campaign.
 This is a 3-year campaign with a goal to raise $250,000 for the Daily Wildcat.
 These funds are essential as we continue to innovate and transition into new media models that best serve our readers, our advertisers and our student workers.
 Please join other Wildcat alumni and friends in supporting this effort by joining our Wildcat Innovators Circle.
-For information on the campaign, click here.
-For donation information here.
+For information on the campaign and how to donate, click here.
 You can also read Director of Student Media Mark Woodhams’ campaign letter.

 New media, old media, sales, technology, entrepreneurship, law and creative writing are all front and center in the careers of nine young Wildcat alumni – out of school for 10 years or less – who will receive the Wildcat’s Young Alumni Achievement Award at the Hall of Fame banquet and reunion on Jan.
 25. Read about the 2013 winners here.